syllogismos/wandb_baselines/Notes.md

 ```
 This attaches a fake monitor that the python script can access and record and capture the environment actually playing.

-Because I'm using roboschool, it's slightly different how I capture the frames, unlike with normal gym environments.
+Because I'm using roboschool, it's slightly different how I capture the frames, from the normal gym environments.
 Usually I just use the `Monitor` wrapper to record the video and progress.
 For some reason this doesn't work with roboschool environments.
 Instead I use `VideoRecorder` wrapper to do it manually.
 Below is a sample code of how I record video of a single episode of an environment.

 ```
 env = gym.make('RoboschoolHumanoid-v1')